WhelanLabs/danu/kanban.md

 * build bash script to mimic eventual crawl script

-## WIP

 * create nutch core in solr -
   use the build script to configure solr to include a nutch core as described in the nutch tutorial.

-* create runtime startup script
+* create initial runtime startup script

-* create runtime shutdown script
+* create initial runtime shutdown script

+## WIP

+* set project license to AGPL.

+* build installer

 * set up runtime crawl to write to solr setup the runtime crawl script to work with Solr.